saydo20/CLI_-Task-Tracker/README.md

-Task Tracker CLI
+📝 Task Tracker CLI

-A simple Command Line Interface (CLI) application to track and manage your tasks and to-do list.
-This project helps you practice working with the filesystem, handling user input, and building CLI applications.
+A Command Line Interface (CLI) application to manage your tasks and to-do list.
+Keep track of what you need to do, what you’re currently working on, and what’s done—all from the terminal!

-Features
+⚡ Features

-Add, update, and delete tasks
+Add new tasks

+Update existing tasks

+Delete tasks

-Mark tasks as in progress or done
+Mark tasks as in-progress or done

-List all tasks

-List tasks filtered by status: done, todo, or in-progress
+List tasks by status: todo, in-progress, done

-Persistent storage using a JSON file
+Store tasks persistently using a JSON file

-Task Properties
+📋 Task Properties

-Each task has the following properties:
+Each task includes:

+Property	Description
-id: Unique identifier for the task

-description: Short description of the task

-status: Task status (todo, in-progress, done)

-createdAt: Date and time when the task was created

-updatedAt: Date and time when the task was last updated

-Installation & Setup
+id	Unique identifier for the task description	Short description of the task status	Task status (todo, in-progress, done) createdAt	Date and time when the task was created updatedAt	Date and time when the task was last updated 🚀 Installation & Setup

-Ensure your development environment is ready:
+Ensure your environment is ready:

-Install your preferred programming language (Python, JavaScript, etc.)
+Install a programming language (Python, JavaScript, etc.)

-Use a code editor like VSCode or PyCharm
+Open the project in your code editor (VSCode, PyCharm, etc.)

-Usage
+💻 Usage

-Run the CLI application from the command line with the following commands:

-Add a new task
+Add a task
 task-cli add "Buy groceries"
 # Output: Task added successfully (ID: 1)

-Update or delete a task
+Update a task
-task-cli update 1 "Buy groceries and cook dinner" task-cli delete 1
+task-cli update 1 "Buy groceries and cook dinner"

+Delete a task
+task-cli delete 1

-Mark a task as in progress or done task-cli mark-in-progress 1 task-cli mark-done 1
+Mark a task
+task-cli mark-in-progress 1
+task-cli mark-done 1